-At the end of 2 000 cycles, the valve is closed with a torque of 0.5 Nm and soundness is checked with air at the pressures given in B.1.
+At the end of 2 000 cycles, the valve is closed with a torque of 0.5 Nm and soundness is checked with air at the pressures given in B-1.
 It is checked at the same pressures, with the valve open (injector sealed).